So you’re about to get into the nitty gritty details of planning your dream trip on the Great Divide Mountain Bike Route. Congratulations!

 Down jacket: Arc’teryx Cerium LT.
 It was never cold enough on the Divide that I needed to ride in this (though I sometimes do in other places), but it was essential for camp and occasionally sleeping on cold nights.
 I’ve gone through a few and find the Cerium to be a good balance of packability and warmth.

 Rain jacket: Arc’teryx Beta AR.
 This is the burliest of my rain jacket options and I chose it for the GDMBR – a long trip in big mountains – because it’s impenetrable and relatively breathable.
-I love it, but it’s pricey.
+I love it (see my review here) but it’s pricey.
 I recommend the REI Stormbolt GTX as a more affordable 3 layer GORE-TEX jacket, or even the affordable Marmot PreCip for smaller budgets.
 Don’t forget to check for a helmet-compatible hood.

 Rain pants: Mine (White Sierra Trabagon) have been discontinued, but they’re a relatively lightweight 2-layer pant.
 I wear them for warmth and wind protection in addition to rain.